Stop treating your holiday like a data entry job

 Forward your emails, skip the spreadsheet

 Instead of manually entering your flight and hotel details, you just forward your reservation emails straight to ryokko.
 The app handles the data entry for you.
+It reads the confirmation email, pulls out the relevant details (airline, flight number, departure time, arrival time, booking reference) and puts them in the right place in your itinerary.

 Plan with a real map, not a browser tab